-Indian healthtech startup Phable raises $12 million to serve patients with chronic conditions – TechCrunch
+Indian health tech startup Phable raises $12 million to serve patients with chronic conditions – TechCrunch

 The startup also sells a range of medical IoT devices through its platform that patients can buy for tracking their body performance such as blood pressure and glucose levels.
 Sinha said that even if a patient has bought a machine from some other place, Phable’s app is compatible with most devices.
 (Even if it is not — as is sometimes the case with low-cost, non-branded devices — patients can manually enter their result, or take a picture of the result and through computer vision, Phable is able to understand and make a record of it.)

 “The growing burden of chronic diseases in India is exacerbated by issues around compliance of patients with the treatment regime – including medication, lifestyle changes and periodic follow-ups.
 Phable would help to fill that gap and would enhance the quality of life for many patients.
-Manipal Hospitals is pleased to have this opportunity to work with the team at Phable to enhance and grow their offerings,” said Dr. Ranjan Pai, Chairman of Manipal Education and Medical Group, in a statement.
+Manipal Hospitals is pleased to have this opportunity to work with the team at Phable to enhance and grow their offerings,” said Dr. Ranjan Pai, chairman of Manipal Education and Medical Group, in a statement.

 Phable, which employs 72 people, also maintains partnership with 1mg and Medlife to make it easier for patients to place orders for their medicines and get them delivered at their doorstep.

 In recent quarters, millions of Indians have consulted with their doctors through their phone or computer and bought medication online for the first time.
-According to Frost & Sullivan, e-pharmacy market in India was estimated to be around $512 million in 2018.
+According to Frost & Sullivan, the e-pharmacy market in India was estimated to be around $512 million in 2018.
 In a recent note to clients, analysts at Bank of America estimated this market to be worth $2.4 billion by 2022.
 (The preventive healthcare market, which caters to physical and mental well-being, is expected to grow to $102 billion by 2022.)

-Phable today serves patients with cardiovascular and endocrinology related chronic diseases.
-It has already served over 220,000 patients and plans to deploy the fresh capital to scale the startup to reach 5 million patients and 35,000 doctors by the end of the year.
+Phable today serves patients with cardiovascular and endocrinology-related chronic diseases.
+It has already served more than 220,000 patients and plans to deploy the fresh capital to scale the startup to reach 5 million patients and 35,000 doctors by the end of the year.
 It also plans to broaden its offering, including allowing patients to purchase insurance from within the app or website.

 Currently Phable is used by over 5,000 doctors.
 These doctors are using the platform to stay better connected with their existing patients and are not being paid by Phable.
 The startup, however, also enables patients to discover more doctors.
 All in all, Sinha said doctors have seen their revenue grow by 20% by using Phable’s platform.

 “Phable started with an uncompromising vision of connected healthcare, reimagined through leading-edge technology, and has been unrelenting in their efforts since day one.
-It’s been our privilege to work with the team through our accelerator MOX and to further support Phable as they go on to better millions of lives in India,” said William Bao Bean, General Partner at SOSV, in a statement.
+It’s been our privilege to work with the team through our accelerator MOX and to further support Phable as they go on to better millions of lives in India,” said William Bao Bean, general partner at SOSV, in a statement.